SinisterChef/SinisterChef/README.md

 * 🌍  I'm based in Cincinnati, Ohio
 * 🖥️  See my portfolio at [kyleobrien.design](http://kyleobrien.design)
 * ✉️  You can contact me at [hello@kyleobrien.design](mailto:hello@kyleobrien.design)
-* 🧠  I'm learning React, Node.js and setting up my own Homelab
+* 🧠  I'm currently learning React, Node.js and setting up my own Homelab
 * ⚡  Just like UX I like to supply happy UX with food.
 Specifically Pizza, if you ever want to discuss dough, tomatoes, olive oil, ect.
 Hit me up.

 ### Skills